hatFolk/cs211/README.md

 Class Website: http://www.cs.gmu.edu/~kdobolyi/cs211/
 The Final is on Monday, 12/16 at 1:30-4:15.

+The Final Exam has the ability to Replace Exam2's grade if the difference in points is 14.

 Other Topics of Study:

 Imagine we have a linked list and an array each storing 100 Strings.
 The